Edenbridge Town railway station: Facilities

 The station has a ticket office which is staffed during Monday-Saturday mornings (06:30-13:05 Mon-Fri, 07:00-13:30 Sat).
 At other times, the station is unstaffed and tickets can be purchased from the self-service ticket machine at the station.

 The station has passenger help points and covered seating areas available on both platforms which are linked by a subway.
 There are also toilets at the station which are open when the station is staffed.
-The station has a free car park (operated by Saba Parking) and taxi-rank at its main entrance.
+The station has a free car park (operated by Saba Parking) and a taxi-rank at its main entrance.
 There is also a cycle rack at the station entrance.

-The London-bound platform is accessible without steps, but the Uckfield-bound platform can be reached only by the stepped subway and so is not accessible.
+The London-bound platform is accessible without steps, but the Uckfield-bound platform can be reached only by the stepped subway, so it is not accessible.

-Bus Connections

-The station is served by the following bus services: